 • Vote on amendments to our bylaws.

-The bylaws and financial statements will be available in the Member Portal in May.
+The bylaws and financial statements are available in the Member Portal.
 You can also get a copy by calling us at 1-888-234-2232.

 If you’re a CFIB member as of April 7, 2018, you’re invited to attend and vote.
 Members who joined after that date can still attend without voting.
 To RSVP, please email [email protected].